Mexico City Altitude Sickness: A Must-Read Guide And 6 Tips

 BetterHealth Channel says altitude sickness can happen after at least four hours.⁵ We'd recommend monitoring yourself for Mexico city altitude effects between 4-24 hours after arrival.

-To prevent a bad travel experience, be well prepared for Mexico City altitude sickness by following our tips below.
+To prevent a bad travel experience, be well prepared for Mexico City altitude sickness by following our six tips below.

 What Causes Mexico City Altitude Sickness?